-Additional information/guidelines/requirements in order to assist event organisers with preparing their applications are set out in section 4.0 of this policy.
+Additional information/guidelines/requirements to assist event organisers with preparing their applications are set out in section 4.0 of this policy.

 Please note: Busking is not addressed by this policy.
 Busking is permitted in The Rocks and Darling Harbour only and is managed by individual busking policies for these precincts.
-For more information regarding busking policies, permits and procedures visit property.nsw.gov.au.
+For more information regarding busking policies, permits and procedures visit Permits and applications | Transport for NSW